 Learn math with Beluga : a free app that is going to cover math from counting numbers to Calculus, but will be released in phases.
 Currently it already covers a broad range of math concepts and skills with many games available.
 From what I can see now, it is a fun app definitely worth downloading.

 Number Rack : It is a very simple app with endless ways to teach math to young kids.
 With 10 lines of beads, and 10 beads on each line, kids can move them along the line to learn counting, addition, subtraction, or even simple multiplication and division.
 A great tool for teachers to use in the classroom too.

 Fetch Lunch Rush : from the PBS Kids show Fetch with Ruff Ruffman, it is a very active game.
 Kids do math, and they have to walk around to hunt for the answers!
 The math problems are single digit additions and subtractions.
 With augment reality, kids will actually see the correct number of lunch orders drop in front Ruff, the host.
 It is a very engaging math game.

 KenKen is a math logic app that ask kids to solve math problems with a logic twist, similar to Sudoku.
 The actual math operation involved is just addition, but many different puzzles with different rules making it fun to work with.

 Do you know some good and free math apps for school age kids?
 Leave the name in the comment, I will update the list.

 Looking for more math apps for kids?
-Visit 45 Math Apps for Kids – Grouped by Age and Learning Objectives.
+Visit 45 Math Apps for Kids – Grouped by Age and Learning Objectives and Best Math Apps for School Age Kids.
 You may also like Best Math Learning Tools on iPad and Other Tablets.
 These are apps teaching kids math concepts via interactive activities.